-Over the last few years, Kim Kardashian West has proven she’s a force to be reckoned with in the fashion and beauty industries, creating businesses that now compete with some of the biggest names in the market.
+Over the last few years, Kim Kardashian West has proven she’s an entrepreneurial force to be reckoned with in the fashion and beauty industries, and now she’s upping the ante on her business portfolio with a new deal with Coty Inc.

-Before her own solo fashion and beauty businesses, Kardashian teamed with sisters Kourtney and Khloé in 2006 to launch Dash, a fashion boutique with locations in Los Angeles, New York, Miami and Southampton, which later became the subject of another reality TV show, “Dash Dolls.”
+Before her own solo fashion and beauty businesses, Kardashian teamed with sisters Kourtney and Khloé in 2006 to launch Dash, a fashion boutique with locations in Los Angeles, New York City, Miami and Southampton.
+The store later became the subject of another reality TV show, “Dash Dolls.”
 Dash ultimately shuttered its doors in 2018.

-The trio then embarked on a number of fashion partnerships, including with Australian designer Bruno Schiavi’s Jupi Corp. for a ready-to-wear collection, QVC for their K-Dash contemporary sportswear line, Bebe for a collection inspired by streetwear trends and with Sears to launch their Kardashian Kollection at 700 locations.
+The Kardashian sisters embarked on several short-lived fashion collaborations over the years, including with Australian designer Bruno Schiavi’s Jupi Corp. for a ready-to-wear collection, with QVC for their K-Dash contemporary sportswear line, with Bebe for a collection inspired by streetwear trends and with Sears to launch their Kardashian Kollection at 700 locations.

 Read more here: